-Building an AI Agent for Google Calendar - Part 2/2
+Building an AI Agent for Google Calendar—Part 2: Designing the Interface

 Welcome to part 2 of FriendliAI’s blog series on “Building an AI Agent for Google Calendar”.
 In part 1, we discussed the basic concepts of AI agents, the tools that we used to interact with Google Calendar, and how function calls work with Large Language Models (LLMs).
 Now, we will dig in deeper into improving the user interface (UI) and the user experience (UX) of the AI agent.
 By the end of this tutorial, you will be able to build an interactive AI agent that seamlessly integrates with Google Calendar with a user-friendly interface.